 “On emptying the matter from the bowl on a clean flag outside the door, the girl’s mother was surprised to find among it a leech, coiled up, quite alive, and moving actively. … On inquiring minutely into the history of the case, he [the doctor] found that some days before she first complained of the limb, she had been gathering water-cresses in a ditch, and had felt hurt in or about the ankle of the inflamed limb, but did not pay much attention to it at the time.
 On examining the ankle, he found a triangular cicatrix, such as that which might be produced by a leech-bite.
 The fact would seem to prove that such animals can enter, burrow in, and preserve their vitality in the soft part of the human body.”

 Leech collectors were also aware that there were different types of leeches.
-One 1845 newspaper stated that they were two types: “the ‘hirudo offinalis,’ the leech used in surgery; and the ‘hirudo enermis,’ or common horse leech,” but there was also the hirudo medicinalis used in clinical bloodletting that had been performed since ancient Grecian times.
+The Dublin Weekly Register stated that they were two types: “the ‘hirudo offinalis,’ the leech used in surgery; and the ‘hirudo enermis,’ or common horse leech,” but there was also the hirudo medicinalis used in clinical bloodletting that had been performed since ancient Grecian times.
 Physicians used these leeches to restore balance if there was an excess of blood.
 In fact, Pliny the Elder reported in his Natural History that the horse leech could drive elephants mad by climbing up inside their trunks to drink blood, and he also noted that leeches were used in ancient Rome for gout and that patients sometimes became addicted to the treatment.

-One nineteenth-century newspaper reported that when leech collectors worked, they needed to be “slaves” to their profession.
+Nineteenth century newspapers reported that when leech collectors worked, they needed to be “slaves” to their profession.
 That was partly because when the leech was in season gatherers were busy.
 It was also hard work to gather them from the bogs, marshes, or quagmires where they were easily found.
 One newspaper noted that instead of threshing straw the leech catcher was busy threshing weeds as he searched for the blood-sucking leech.
 One description of how the collector gathered the leech was provided in 1845:

 “The leetch-catcher is to be observed, solitary and alone, in the midst of a bog situated on some wild heath or common, remote from the habitations of man, presenting at first sight to a stranger a very unique and grotesque appearance.
 Stripped nearly naked, you behold him with a flail in his hand, which he brandishes around him, striking the water in the bog with great violence, to disturb the objects he is in search of.
 By his side is suspended a canvas bag, which is drawn up at the top.”

-Supposedly during the search for the leeches, the leech collector had to be wary.
+Supposedly during the search for the leeches, leech collectors had to be wary.
 It was best if every five minutes or so, the gatherer stopped beating the morass and checked his or her own bare legs to see if any leeches had adhered to them.
 It was not unusual to find them, which were then removed and thrust into the canvas bag before the person searched for more leeches.
 Reportedly, a successful day’s work was gathering 500 leeches.

 Another type of leech collector, referred to as a leech fisher, was found in France and described in 1834 in the following manner: